ajain763/spacetime---curvature---calculator/README.md

 The calculation proceeds from the metric tensor $g_{\mu\nu}$ and its inverse.

-The Christoffel symbols are calculated using
+The Christoffel symbols are calculated using:

 $$
 \Gamma^\sigma_{\mu\nu}